330th Aircraft Sustainment Wing: Air Force Reserve

-The 330th was again redesignated as the 330th Troop Carrier Group (Medium) and allotted to 1st Air Reserve District at Greater Pittsburgh Airport, Pennsylvania on 14 Jun 1952.
+The 330th was again redesignated as the 330th Troop Carrier Wing, Medium and allotted to 1st Air Reserve District at Greater Pittsburgh Airport, Pennsylvania on 14 Jun 1952.
 The unit may have just existed on paper and wasn't manned.
 It was also possibly equipped with Curtiss C-46 Commando aircraft.
 Nevertheless, it was inactivated on 14 Jul 1952.

-Reactivated in 2005 as a Depot Support Wing at Robins AFB.
+Reactivated in 2005 as a depot support wing at Robins Air Force Base, Georgia.
 The 330th Aircraft Sustainment Wing was inactivated on 30 July 2010.